 - Immunotherapy — In Immunotherapy drugs help your immune system find and attack the cancer cells.
 Often patients are given more than a single drug, as this seems to cause fewer side effects.
 Sometimes these drugs can cause the immune system to attack healthy organs.

 What are The Side Effects of Advanced Melanoma Treatment Options? »

 Besides surgery, these other three treatments don’t have much “recovery” per se after the therapy is complete.
 However, they all have a similar set of side effects:

 - Constipation or diarrhea

 What is the cure rate for melanoma? »

 If caught early, the success rate for treating melanoma is very high.
 That’s why yearly skin cancer screenings are so important, particularly for people with fair skin.
-The estimated five-year survival rate for patients whose melanoma is detected early is about 99 percent in the U.S. But when the cancer has spread to the lymph nodes, the five-year survival rate falls to 63 percent.
-If the cancer has spread to distant organs, this rate falls to just 20 percent.
+The estimated five-year survival rate for patients whose melanoma is detected early is about 99 percent in the U.S. But when cancer has spread to the lymph nodes, the five-year survival rate falls to 63 percent.
+If cancer has spread to distant organs, this rate falls to just 20 percent.

 Yes.
 Sometimes an existing mole suddenly changes.
 Other times an area that appears as simple sun-damaged skin changes.
 Fortunately, when these are spotted during your regular visits to your dermatologist they can be effective, and usually successfully, treated.